“The risk of ‘Kawasaki’s disease’ of breastfed children is low… Result of analysis of 1.91 million”

 A joint research team led by Professor Yong-Joo Kim and Jae-Yun Na of the Department of Pediatrics at Hanyang University Hospital and Professor Yong-Il Cho of the Department of Emergency Medicine analyzed the big data (Infant Health Checkup and National Health Insurance Corporation) of 191438 infants born between 2008 and 2014.
 11 that this association was observed.

 Kawasaki disease is an acute febrile vasculitis that is relatively common in children under 5 years of age in East Asia including Korea.
 It is accompanied by high fever for more than 5 days, hyperemia of the conjunctiva on both sides, redness and cracks of the lips, erythema and swelling of the hands and feet, and a skin rash.
-If left untreated, coronary artery complications can occur in about 20% of cases.
+If left untreated, coronary artery complications can occur in regarding 20% of cases.

 It is known that Kawasaki disease is caused by a combination of genetics, immunological causes, and infection, but the exact mechanism is not yet known.